MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-hci-system-alerts.md

 1. From the Azure portal, navigate or search for **Monitor**.

-2. Select **Azure Stack HCI (preview)** and set your time range, subscriptions, and other parameters.
+2. Select **Azure Stack HCI** and set your time range, subscriptions, and other parameters.

     :::image type="content" source="media/alerts-logs-insights/workbooks-insights.png" alt-text="Screenshot of the workbooks and parameters for alerts." lightbox="media/alerts-logs-insights/workbooks-insights.png":::